 In order to create lasting social change and generate physical neighbourhood improvements, it is crucial to leverage the power of the existing community in order to create sustainable neighbourhood solutions.
 We need to support our own black Muslim-owned businesses and re-invest our own capital in our impoverished communities, instead of waiting for access to white neighbourhoods as a way to a “better life”.
 Proximity to whiteness should not be used as the baseline by which we measure our success.

 Sadiyah serves as the North American representative for Black Muslim Forum, providing stories and updates regarding the Black American Muslim experience.
 Sadiyah received her Masters degree in Urban Planning in 2018.
-Her academic research and personal interests revolve around community-led development intiatives in low-income communities of colour, in both the US and the UK
+Her academic research and personal interests revolve around community-led development initiatives in low-income communities of colour, in both the US and the UK.

 Sadiyah Sabree: Persisting in the face of structural racism and IslamophobiaTweet